 Responsible and sustainable corporate governance is of central importance to the Swiss Life Group.
-It structures its corporate governance openly and transparently in compliance with the acknowledged national and international standards.

 The measures and mechanisms implemented by Swiss Life to ensure good corporate governance work well in practice.
 Specific adjustments are examined on an ongoing basis, however, in order to adapt the management and control tools and disclosure to current circumstances and to implement further improvements.